VeRA: Vector-based Random Matrix Adaptation: Experiments

 We perform finetuning using both LoRA and VeRA, by applying both methods on all linear layers except the top one, similarly to \citet{dettmers2023qlora}.
 Additionally, we leverage the quantization techniques from \citet{dettmers2023qlora} to train the model on a single GPU.

 For our experiment, we employ the Alpaca dataset \citep{alpaca}, specifically its cleaned version\footnote{\url{https://huggingface.co/datasets/yahma/alpaca-cleaned}}.
 This dataset comprises 51K instructions and demonstrations and is suitable for instruction-tuning.
 The cleaned version corrects multiple issues such as hallucinations, merged instructions, and empty outputs.
-We train on a subset of 10K samples for one epoch, preceded by a learning rate sweep.
+We train for one epoch, preceded by a learning rate sweep.

-Following the evaluation approach of \citet{vicuna2023}, we generate model responses to a pre-defined set of 80 questions and subsequently evaluate these using GPT-4 \citep{openai2023gpt4}.
-GPT-4 writes a review for both answers and assigns a quantitative score on a scale of 10 to each response.
-We present the average scores alongside the number of trainable parameters and theoretical memory requirements in Table \ref{tab:llama}.
+We evaluate finetuned models on MT-Bench \citep{zheng2023judging}, by generating model responses to a pre-defined set of 80 multi-turn questions and subsequently evaluating these using GPT-4 \citep{openai2023gpt4}.
+GPT-4 reviews the answers and assigns a quantitative score on a scale of 10 to each response.
+We present the average scores alongside the number of trainable parameters in Table \ref{tab:mtbench}.